 Infinite Query

 An infinite query is used to cache an infinite list, which is a common occurrence with mobile apps.
-The caching works in much the same way as a Query and actually extends the QueryBase.
+The caching works in much the same way as a Query.

 Infinite query takes two generic arguments, the first being the data that will be returned from the queryFn and the second is the type of the argument that will be passed to the queryFn.